mtrimpe/authzen/api/authorization-api-1_0.md

 : REQUIRED.
 A `string` value containing the unique identifier of the Subject, scoped to the `type`.

 `properties`:
 : OPTIONAL.
-A JSON object which can be used to express additional attributes of a Subject.
+An object which can be used to express additional attributes of a Subject.

 ### Subject Properties {#subject-properties}
 Many authorization systems are stateless, and expect the client (PEP) to pass in all relevant attributes used in the evaluation of the authorization policy.
 To satisfy this requirement, Subjects MAY include additional attributes as key-value pairs, under the `properties` object.
-A property can contain any JSON value as described in {{Section 3 of RFC8259}}).
+A property can contain both simple values, such as strings, numbers, booleans and nulls, and complex values, such as arrays and objects.

 Examples of subject attributes can include, but are not limited to: